 As documented in Lester Bangs's now-infamous March 28, 1977, Village Voice article "Iggy Pop: Blowtorch In Bondage," things got extra wild for The Stooges during a show in Warren, Michigan, on February 7, 1974.
 The crowd was reportedly filled with "hostile" bikers, and Iggy wasn't there to play games.

-After a few songs rife with confrontation between the unhinged band, which was coming apart at at the seams, and the agitated bikers, Pop shouted at the crowd “All right, you assholes wanna hear ‘Louie Louie’?
+After a few songs rife with confrontation between the unhinged band, which was coming apart at at the seams, and the agitated bikers, Pop shouted at the crowd “All right, you...wanna hear ‘Louie Louie’?
 We’ll give you ‘Louie Louie’!”
 The band proceeded to play Richard Berry's "Louie Louie" for 45 minutes.

-Iggy swapped the songs lyrics for vulgar slurs aimed at the bikers (“You can suck my ass / You biker f*ggot sissies").
-He then jumped off stage and and attacked one of the bikers, who beat the tar out of him.
-Backstage, the manager of the club eagerly announced his desire to attack any member of the band who was willing to fight him.
+Iggy swapped the songs lyrics for vulgar slurs aimed at the bikers.
+He then jumped off stage and and took on one of the bikers.
 Bangs hailed the performance a "triumph."

-A Residency At Ungano's In New York City Saw Iggy Vomiting On The Audience, Bleeding Every Night, And Pissing Off Johnny Winter
+A Residency At Ungano's In New York City Saw Iggy Vomiting On The Audience

-At one show, Iggy spotted Andy Warhol superstar model Geri Miller in the audience.
-He grabbed her by the face and dragged her across the floor in a metal folding chair.
+At one show, Iggy spotted superstar model Geri Miller in the audience.
+He engaged her in the show in a very bizarre way.
 A year later, while The Stooges were playing at Electric Circus show in NYC, Miller, recalling Iggy's vomiting, egged him on saying, "Let's see you puke."
 He proceeded to vomit all over Miller.